sakthiprasathanbu/DiscountCalculator/README.md

 # DiscountCalculator
-This is a Discount calculator application using python also available with tkinter python desktop application and kivy mobile application...
+This is a Discount calculator application using python And also available as
+--> Tkinter python desktop application
+--> Kivy mobile application...